An Equidistribution Result For Dynamical Systems on the Berkovich Projective Line: Conventions and Notation

-Frequently we will study finite, connected subgraphs $\Gamma$ of $\hberk$ or $\pberk$.
-We can extend the notion of $T_P$ above to the notion of the tangent space at $P$ in $\Gamma$, the collection of those equivalence classes of paths having an initial segment lying in $\Gamma$.
-We denote this space by $T_P \Gamma$.
+Frequently we will study finite, connected subgraphs $\Gamma$ of $\hberk$: these are subtrees of $\hberk$ with finitely many edges each with finite length.
+We can extend the notion of tangent space given above to the notion of the tangent space at $P$ in $\Gamma$, the collection of those equivalence classes of paths having an initial segment lying in $\Gamma$.
+We denote this space by $T_P (\Gamma)$, and its cardinality is the {\em valence} of $\Gamma$ at $P$, denoted by $v_\Gamma(P)$.
 An important class of functions defined on such graphs are those which are continuous and piecewise affine along the branches of $\Gamma$; that is, for such $f$ there exists a finite set $\{s_1, ..., s_n\}\subseteq\Gamma$ such that $\Gamma\setminus \{s_1, ..., s_n\}$ is finite collection of segments each isometric to an open interval in $\mathbb{R}$, and $f$ is continuous on $\Gamma$ and affine on the components of $\Gamma \setminus \{s_1, ..., s_n\}$.
 We denote the space of such functions by CPA($\Gamma$).\\

 By the unique path connectedness of $\pberk$, one can also introduce the notion of a retraction map from one subset to another.
-If $U, V\subseteq \pberk$ are path connected subsets, and $V$ is closed (in either the weak or the strong topology), then we can define a retraction $r_{U, V}: U\to V$ by fixing $v\in V$ and sending each point $x\in U$ to the first point on $[u, v]$ that intersects $V$.
+If $U, V\subseteq \pberk$ are path connected subsets, and $V$ is closed (in either the weak or the strong topology), then we can define a retraction $r_{U, V}: U\to V$ by fixing $v\in V$ and sending each point $x\in U$ to the first point on $[x, v]$ that intersects $V$.
 That this map is well defined (independent of choice of $v\in V$) follows from the unique path connectedness of $\pberk$.
-Most often we will consider retractions $r_{\pberk, \Gamma}$ where $\Gamma$ is a finite, connected subgraph of $\pberk$; these maps we will denote simply by $r_{\Gamma}$.
+Most often we will consider retractions $r_{\pberk, \Gamma}$ where $\Gamma$ is a finite, connected subtree of $\pberk$; these maps we will denote simply by $r_{\Gamma}$.
 The retraction maps will be of fundamental importance in constructing the Laplacian of a map on $\pberk$.